Localization detection based on quantum dynamics: Model and methods

 \subsection{Entanglement entropy and twist overlap}

-The MBL transition is usually detected by quantities calculated using eigenstates.
-Moreover, quantum dynamics reflect properties of eigenstates.
-Before quantum dynamics, let us examine several quantities calculated using eigenstates.
-We here employ the half-chain entanglement entropy and the twist overlap evaluated with eigenstates in the middle of energy spectra.
+The MBL transition is typically detected using quantities calculated using eigenstates.
+Moreover, the quantum dynamics reflects the properties of eigenstates.
+Before examining the quantum dynamics, we examine several quantities calculated using eigenstates.
+Here, we employ the half-chain entanglement entropy and twist overlap evaluated with eigenstates in the middle of the energy spectrum.